ministryofjustice/moj-frontend/docs/components/interruption-card.md

 To prevent the interruption card being overused, start with the [GOV.UK Design System inset text component](https://design-system.service.gov.uk/components/inset-text/) or the [GOV.UK Design System warning text component](https://design-system.service.gov.uk/components/warning-text/).
 If neither work - or something is very important - try the interruption card.

 The user can continue once they have acknowledged the content in the interruption card.
 This is not a declaration, though.
-Declarations are for users to confirm that they have understood information they've been given or yagree to something.
+Declarations are for users to confirm that they have understood information they've been given or agree to something.
 This is part of the flow and therefore not an interruption.

 Example of showing important content ahead of a task: